Testing the coupling of dark radiations in light of the Hubble tension: Introduction

-The neutrino sector of the Standard Model (SM) of particle physics is a promising area to search for new phenomena that could help to pinpoint the ultraviolet completion of the SM.
-In the $\Lambda$CDM, the only dark radiations are the three flavors of free-streaming neutrinos \cite{escudero2019neutrino}, while terrestrial neutrino experiments have identified several anomalies that could potentially indicate the presence of new physics in the neutrino sector \cite{conrad2013sterile}.
+If we overlook the neutrino decoupling process, we can obtain $N_{\rm eff}=3$ by considering the conservation of entropy from $T \equiv 10$ MeV and $T \leq m_e$ \cite{Rubakov:2017xzr,Kolb:1990vq}.
+The deviation from the integer value of three occurring in $N_{\rm eff}$ is due to various factors in the early universe.
+For instance, neutrinos continue to interact with the primordial plasma during electron-positron annihilation, affecting their temperature.
+Additionally, the energy dependence of neutrino interactions allows those at the high-momentum tail to interact with SM particles, influencing the energy spectrum of the neutrino gas \cite{Mangano:2005cc}.
+Thus, a high degree of confidence in the neutrino's effective degree of freedom consistent with $3.046$ can provide robust evidence for the existence of SM neutrinos.
+On the other hand, a value higher than $3.046$ could indicate the existence of additional radiations.

+It has also been shown in \cite{Follin:2015hya} that both the damping tail and phase shift allow us to jointly constrain the amount of free-streaming relativistic particles $N_{\rm eff}$, and the number of relativistic particles that are fluid-like and tightly coupled.
+Likewise, the analysis of large-scale structure information provides insight into the phase of the acoustic oscillations, allowing constraints on $N_{\rm eff}$ \cite{Baumann:2017gkg, Baumann:2017lmt, Baumann:2019keh}.
+Though $\Lambda$CDM has predicted three flavors of neutrinos \cite{escudero2019neutrino}, several terrestrial neutrino experiments have found anomalies against the standard picture, which may be an indication of the existence of dark radiation \cite{conrad2013sterile}.
 Cosmological data also indicates additional radiations \cite{Archidiacono:2011gq}.
-This makes sterile neutrino one of the solutions to the anomalies as well as a candidate for SIdr \cite{archidiacono2016pseudoscalar, archidiacono2015cosmology, chu2015sterile,brinckmann2021self, RoyChoudhury:2020dmd}.

-Cosmological experiments, such as CMB polarization detection, provide valuable insights into the properties of dark radiations through two well-defined physical processes.
-Firstly, the total radiation energy density calibrates the Hubble rate and, consequently, the damping scale of CMB anisotropies \cite{Zaldarriaga:1995gi}.
-Secondly, the presence of free-streaming relativistic particles, such as neutrinos, which introduce a phase shift and diminish the amplitude of the acoustic peaks observed in the CMB \cite{Bashinsky:2003tk, baumann2016phases}.
-In addition, it has also been shown in \cite{Follin:2015hya} that both the damping tail and phase shift allow us to jointly constrain the amount of free-streaming relativistic particles $N_{\rm eff}$ at CMB, and the number of relativistic particles that are fluid-like and tightly coupled, as opposed to free-streaming, parameterized by $N_{\rm fs}$.
-Furthermore, the BAO feature in large-scale structure data also provides information about the phase of the acoustic oscillations that can supplement CMB constraints on $N_{\rm eff}$ \cite{Baumann:2017gkg, Baumann:2017lmt, Baumann:2019keh}.